mmccar26/McCary-HEL-Manuscript/README.md

 McCary et al. 2020

-Data and scripts for the manuscript entitled "The impacts of insect subsidies on the structure and function of a subarctic ecosystem"
+Data and scripts for the manuscript entitled "Aquatic insect subsidies influence microbial composition and processing of detritus in near-shore subarctic heathland"

 Authors: Matthew A. McCary, Madeline D. Kasprzak, Jamieson C. Botsch, Randall D. Jackson, and Claudio Gratton